|

 else - require guarantees that you (a) have the means to

-cover your stay, and (b) will return home. |
+(b) will return home. |